CzechGeologicalSurvey/MICKA-Docs/docs/index.rst

 Welcome to MICKA documentation!
 ==================================================

-This Documentation provides detailed instuctions on
+This Documentation provides detailed instuctions on installing and using the MICKA Metadata Catalogue (http://micka.bnhelp.cz/)(https://github.com/hsrs-cz/Micka)

 - How to install MICKA
 - Using MICKA